orchidsoftware/orchid.software/docs/en/hig/navigation.md

-Here are some recommendations for using menus effectively:
+To ensure that your menus are as effective and user-friendly as possible, here are some key recommendations to keep in mind:

-- Arrange the list in a way that is most useful for your app's users.
-The most relevant items should be placed as high as possible.
+- **Put your users first:** Arrange your menu items in a way that makes the most sense for your app's users.
+This means placing the most frequently used or relevant items at the top of the list, so that users can quickly find what they need.
-- While vertical menus can accommodate an unlimited number of items, it's best to keep them to a minimum for ease of navigation.
-For instance, aim for no more than 16 items.
+- **Keep it simple:** While vertical menus can accommodate a large number of items, it's best to keep your menu list as short as possible.
+Aim for no more than 16 items, to ensure that users can easily scan and navigate the menu.
-- The active menu item should remain highlighted when a user navigates to a child screen.
-For example, if a user goes to edit their profile, the "User Management" item should still be active.
+- **Highlight the active item:** When a user navigates to a child screen, the active menu item should remain highlighted so that users can easily keep track of where they are in the app.
+This simple touch can greatly enhance the user experience and prevent confusion.
+If a user goes to edit their profile, the "User Management" item should still be active.
-- Group related items together in the menu.
-Users will find it easier to navigate if items are logically grouped according to their purpose or function.
-For instance, if you have an e-commerce app, you might group all product-related functions together in a "Products" or "Shop" menu.
+- **Group items logically:** Grouping related items together in the menu can help users quickly find what they need.
+For instance, if you have an e-commerce app, consider grouping all product-related functions together in a "Products" or "Shop" menu.
+This logical grouping can greatly enhance the user experience and make your app more intuitive to use.

 ## Breadcrumb